goruco/goruco2016/_posts/2016-03-01-CFP-is-open.md

 We’re interested in talks on Ruby, but as the NYC Ruby community has grown and matured, our mission has expanded to include anything of interest to the modern development community.

-Accepted topics from last year included Raspberry Pi, CS theory, Community development, JS MVC frameworks, Human memory hacks, and even COBOL.
-We'd love to see proposals on Golang, Clojure, DevOps, Docker, or whatever else is on your mind.
+Accepted topics from last year included Building and testing resilient applications, Home Automation with the Amazon Echo and Ruby, Great Caching Disasters, Un-Artificial Intelligence, Rails 5, Turbolinks 3, Event sourcing, and even Sweaters as a service.
+We'd love to see proposals on Golang, Elixir, DevOps, Docker, or whatever else is exciting you as a maker lately.